*** ASSASSINs, PINATAs and WIDOWMAKERs - Toughest planes on the planet!***

 If you are a true beginner and this is your first plane we also sell the slow flying Albatross and Pelican trainers that use the same motors and radio set up as the Assassin and Widowmaker giving you a lower stress way to learn.

-These planes were designed so club flyers of all skill levels can fly combat and pylon race together without the fear of crashing.
-They were designed to fly with economical motors, ESCs and radio.
+These planes were designed so club flyers of all skill levels can fly combat and race together without the fear of crashing.
+They are designed to fly with economical motors, ESCs and radio.
 They have 100% EPP wings that resist stalls and are thick enough to protect the battery, radio and motor but create amazing lift at slow speeds with small motors.

 Watch an Assassin crash into a brick wall at full throttle in slow motion.
 This is why we can say it is the "Toughest Plane on the Planet."